Call (888) 883-2483

 PTSD and Employment

-The most common reason veterans suffering from PTSD cannot handle employment is because they do not feel safe outside their homes.
+The most common reason Veterans suffering from PTSD cannot handle employment is because they do not feel safe outside their homes.
 Most jobs, especially unskilled labor positions, require workers to leave their home for at least eight hours a day, five days a week.
-For veterans who feel threatened outside the comfort of their homes, a normal work schedule may be impossible to maintain.
-Some employers may be sympathetic to a veteran’s situation, but others will not tolerate someone who cannot reliably show up to work every day.
+For Veterans who feel threatened outside the comfort of their homes, a normal work schedule may be impossible to maintain.
+Some employers may be sympathetic to a Veteran’s situation, but others will not tolerate someone who cannot reliably show up to work every day.
 The bottom line is: if your service-connected PTSD is preventing you from working, you are entitled to TDIU.

 Veterans Serving Veterans

 If you suffer from PTSD and have difficulty keeping a job, you may qualify for TDIU.
-If the VA did not recognize the severity of your symptoms when you initially filed for benefits, Berry Law Firm may be able to help.
-Our team of veterans’ attorneys fights for veterans who don’t receive the benefits they need and deserve.
-Our firm was founded by John Stevens Berry Sr., a three-tour Vietnam veteran who, upon his return to the United States, focused on helping soldiers coming home from war.
-Today, many of our attorneys and staff are veterans themselves.
+If the VA did not recognize the severity of your symptoms when you initially filed for benefits, Berry Law may be able to help.
+Our team of Veteran attorneys fight for Veterans who don’t receive the benefits they need and deserve.

 If you believe your PTSD qualifies you for TDIU, contact us today.
-Your consultation is free.
+Your case evaluation is free.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.